Early Access to GLIOVAC/ERC1671

 In Australia, patients interested in seeking early access to an ERC investigational product under Category A of the TGA Special Access Scheme (SAS) should talk to their physician.
 An eligible physician may request access to one of ERC’s investigational products by completing the ERC Special Access Scheme Request Form.

 Requests for further information about how to apply for early access or determine qualifications and capabilities required to administer ERC investigational product can be made to firstname.lastname@example.org

 ERC is also willing to consider early access requests outside of these regions.

-ERC typically will acknowledge receipt of a request for Right-To-Try, with required medical documentation, within three business days.
+ERC typically will acknowledge receipt of a request, with required medical documentation, within three business days.
 ERC professionals will carefully consider requests taking into account access to open and accruing clinical trials, the serious/life-threatening nature of the disease, biological rational or clinical data supporting potential benefit medical appropriateness, and applicable laws and regulatory requirements.
-All physicians who receive ERC investigational product through Right-To-Try are required to comply with all applicable laws and regulations, and contractual conditions, including those related to safety reporting.
+All physicians who receive ERC investigational product through RTT or SAS are required to comply with all applicable laws and regulations, and contractual conditions, including those related to safety reporting.

-ERC’s Right to Try Policy can be found at ERC Policy.
+ERC’s Right to Try Policy can be found here.

 ERC’s Special Access Scheme Policy can be found here.